-Specify the maximum regret criterion for acceptance as an approximate Nash equilibrium.
+Specify the maximum regret criterion for acceptance as an approximate Nash equilibrium (default is 1e-4).
+See Acceptance criteria for Nash equilibria for interpretation and guidance.

 Specifies a file containing a list of starting points for the algorithm.
 The format of the file is comma-separated values, one mixed strategy profile per line, in the same format used for output of equilibria (excluding the initial NE tag).